How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 The Critical Role of Watering

 Before we get into the specific growing methods, let's address the single most important factor in microgreen success: watering.
-We cannot emphasize this enough—proper watering is absolutely key to growing healthy microgreens, regardless of which growing medium you choose.
+We cannot emphasize this enough.
+Proper watering is absolutely key to growing healthy microgreens, regardless of which growing medium you choose.

-Too much water can lead to root rot, fungal issues, and crops that lay over and fail to thrive.
+Too much water can lead to root rot, fungal issues, and crops that lay over and fail to develop properly.
 Too little water results in poor germination, stunted growth, and dried-out plants that never reach their potential.
 Signs of watering issues include poor germination rates, browning roots, or microgreens laying over instead of standing upright.

 The good news?
 Once you understand the watering needs for your specific setup and environment, it becomes second nature.
 Different tray depths, growing mediums, and environmental conditions (temperature, humidity, airflow) all affect how much and how often you should water.